Reviews You Can Rely On

 Hardshell Jackets

-The burliest and most expensive type of shell jacket, these jackets are constructed of 3-layers, one of which is a waterproof/breathable membrane.
-The membrane is sandwiched in the middle — typically between a more durable and stronger face fabric and the protective layer that sits against the body.
-The inner layer protects the membrane from abrasion and body oils and helps wick moisture toward the breathable membrane.
-These jackets tend to be the most durable, hold onto their waterproof and breathable qualities the longest, and are the best option for working or very high abrasion environments.
+The burliest and most expensive type of shell jacket, these jackets are constructed of 3 layers.
+A waterproof membrane is sandwiched between a more durable and stronger face fabric and a protective layer that sits against the body.
+The inner layer protects the membrane from abrasion and body oils and helps wick moisture.
+These jackets tend to be the most durable, hold onto their waterproof and breathable qualities the longest, and are the best option for working or very high-abrasion environments.
 They are also the best for staying out for hours in cold, snowy, or all-around bad weather.
-For more information, check out our picks for hardshell jackets.
+For more information, check out our review of the best hardshell jackets.

 Types of Windbreakers

-For this review, we tested the best and most popular windbreaker jackets on the market today and found that they generally fit into three categories.
-These categories are not defined by the manufacturers or the industry but are our way of differentiating these jackets and the situations when we found ourselves using them.
+Windbreakers generally fall into three categories.
+These categories are not defined by the manufacturers or the industry, but are our way of differentiating these jackets and the situations in which we use them.

 Single Layer Nylon

-Most of the models we tested fit into the designation of “single layer nylon.”
-What we mean when we say single layer is that they are just that — one piece of thin, nylon fabric.
-They are generally used as the only layer in the system (above a shirt) and tend to fit sleeker and tighter to the body.
-These jackets tend to be best for warmer seasons and high output activities, such as running, biking, climbing, or hiking.
+Most of the windbreakers we tested fit into the designation of “single-layer nylon.”
+This just means that they are one piece of thin, nylon fabric.
+They are generally the only piece of outerwear you have over your shirt, and tend to fit sleeker and tighter to the body.
+These jackets are best for warmer seasons and high-output activities, such as running, biking, climbing, or hiking.

 wind breaker jacket - a difference in construction: the 1.2 ounce-per-yard of single-layer...